sybrew/the-seo-framework/readme.txt

 * Automatically notifies Google, Bing, and Yandex on website updates when sitemaps are enabled.

 = Generously personal =
-**This plugin allows you to manually set various values for each post, page, public CPT, and term.**
+**The SEO Framework allows you to manually set various values for each post, page, public CPT, and term.**

-**This plugin allows you to adjust over 100 site settings, including:**
+**And, this plugin allows you to adjust over 100 site settings, including:**

 * Automated title output options; they encourage you to follow the guidelines.
 * Automated description output options.